guildai/guildai/guild/tests/uat/README.md

 *Creating and installing packages.*

-Guild packages are generated from source directories that contain `PACKAGE` files along with resources needed by the package including model files and training scripts.
+Guild packages are generated from source directories that contain guildfiles with a package definition.
+They may contain models and their required scripts as well as package resoures.

 For our tests, we'll build and install packages using sources from the [`guild-index` GitHub repository](https://github.com/guildai/index).